sameersngh10/MLH-Visualization/README.md

 Identify correlations between variables.
 Visualize patterns and trends within the data.
 Gain insights that could aid in understanding the risk factors associated with diabetes among PIMA Indian women.
-Tools and Libraries Used
+##Tools and Libraries Used
-Python
+- Python
-Google Colab
+- Google Colab
-Pandas
+-Pandas
 NumPy
 Matplotlib
 Seaborn